-Get ready: Summer travel season is right around the corner.
-We're here to help you do it better.
+Get ready: Summer travel season is here.
+And we're here to help you do it better this year.

 Even if you've traveled regularly throughout the pandemic and this ongoing travel resurgence, the usual tips and tricks to find cheap flights and get through the airport may have changed.
 This summer will be different.